- Modeling of Organic Reaction Mechanisms

 The second part of this talk will focus on the Materials Project (MP), a multi-institution effort to compute the fundamental properties of all known inorganic materials and beyond.
 Currently, the MP web site has registered almost 10,000 users (including ~15% from industry) and includes data on over 60,000 compounds.
 This dataset also includes almost 30,000 band structures and over 1000 full elastic tensors (to our knowledge, the largest such data set).
 I will discuss the fundamental software infrastructure that makes this effort possible as well as real use cases by the community.
 Finally, I will discuss upcoming developments such as user data contribution and the possibility to suggest new compounds for computation.

-Topic: Towards Computational Design of the Optoelectronic Properties of Organic Semiconductors
+Topic: Understanding the Optoelectronic Properties of Organic Semiconductors from First-Principles

 Speaker: Sahar Sharifzadeh (Boston University)